AdobeDocs/experience-platform.en/help/rtcdp/destinations/destinations-catalog.md

 # Destinations Catalog

-The **Destinations Catalog** provides a list of available destinations that are ready to establish a connection with, including Adobe solutions, advertising agencies, customer relation management (CRM) systems, email marketing agencies, and more.
-Browse the catalog to determine which destinations are best for your advertising use cases, then set up flows to activate your segments to destinations.
+The **Destinations Catalog** provides a list of available destinations that are ready to recieve data.
+These destinations include Adobe solutions, advertising platforms, customer relation management (CRM) systems, email marketing platforms, and more.
+Browse the catalog to determine which destinations are best for your advertising and personalization use cases, then set up flows to activate your segments to destinations.

 ## Types of destinations

-You can activate your data to different types of destinations in the Real-Time CDP.
+You can activate your data to different types of destinations in the Real-Time Customer Data Platform.
 The links below provide more information on each type of destination:

 * [Adobe solutions](/help/rtcdp/destinations/adobe-destinations.md)
 * [Advertising destinations](/help/rtcdp/destinations/advertising-destinations.md)